hyundai-robotics/doc-modbus/1-intro/2-modbus-func.md

 ﻿# 1.2 Functions of the Modbus

-The Hi6 robot controller supports the Modbus master and slave functions via serial and Ethernet communications.
+The ${cont_model} robot controller supports the Modbus master and slave functions via serial and Ethernet communications.

 ### <mark style="color:green;">1.
 Operational example of a Modbus master </mark>